-- Maintain MSDS for hazardous chemicals. - Continued visual monitoring for soil compaction. - Soil should be sampled and analysed annually to ensure the correct amounts of fertilizer is applied and soil and groundwater quality is maintained. - Registers be kept by the Proponent on the type, quantities and frequency of application of fertiliser, pesticides and any other chemicals utilised in crop production. - A register of all incidents must be maintained on a daily basis.
+- Continued visual monitoring for soil compaction. - Soil should be sampled and analysed annually to ensure the correct amounts of fertilizer is applied and soil and groundwater quality is maintained. - Registers be kept by the Proponent on the type, quantities and frequency of application of fertiliser, pesticides and any other chemicals utilised in crop production. - A register of all incidents must be maintained on a daily basis.
 This should include measures taken to ensure that such incidents do not repeat themselves. - All spills or leaks must be reported on and cleaned up immediately.

-2.1.12 Groundwater and Surface Water Contamination
+2.1.15 Groundwater, Surface Water Contamination

 Leakages and spillages of hazardous substances from vehicles, waste oil handling and accidental fuel, oil or hydraulic fluid spills during the operational phase may contaminate the environment.
 Increase of nutrient levels (from over application of fertilizers or pesticides) in the soil that can leach to the groundwater.
-Runoff from over-irrigation and or rainfall events may carry chemical components, such as fertilisers and or pesticides from the site.
+Runoff from rainfall events may carry chemical components, such as fertilisers and or pesticides from the site.
+Groundwater might spread pollutants to neighbouring receptors and may create an impact on downstream water users.
 Pollution due to sewerage system overflow or leakage may further put the groundwater at risk.